xaviervia/tessellation/README.md

 ### Functional: [Ramda](ramdajs.com)

 Ramda is the Swiss army knife of the functional programming community in JavaScript.
 It supports a close analog of the [Prelude](https://hackage.haskell.org/package/base-4.9.0.0/docs/Prelude.html) standard library of [Haskell](https://www.haskell.org/), and takes type signatures, performance, consistency and the functional principles very seriously.
-It provides a good foundation of functions that is lacking the JavaScript standard library, and as such is extremely useful for building applications using functional programming principles.
+It provides a good foundation of functions that is lacking in the JavaScript standard library, and as such is extremely useful for building applications using functional programming principles.

-That said, a lot of the functions from Ramda can be found in plain modern ES when using something as the [Babel polyfills](https://babeljs.io/docs/usage/polyfill/), or plain old [lodash](https://lodash.com/), or [1-liners](https://github.com/1-liners/1-liners), etc.
+That said, a lot of the functions from Ramda can be found in plain modern ES when using something as the [Babel polyfills](https://babeljs.io/docs/usage/polyfill/).
+You can also find many of those in [lodash](https://lodash.com/), [1-liners](https://github.com/1-liners/1-liners), etc.

 ### Reactive: [Flyd](https://github.com/paldepind/flyd)

 Flyd is the most minimalistic and elegant reactive programming library that I could find.
 It provides an extremely easy way of creating streams a no-nonsense way of dealing with them.
-It follows the [fantasy-land](https://github.com/fantasyland/fantasy-land) specification, which means flyd streams interoperate fantastically with Ramda (although I'm not making use of that at all in this project).
+It follows the [fantasy-land](https://github.com/fantasyland/fantasy-land) specification, which means Flyd streams interoperate fantastically with Ramda (although I'm not making use of that at all in this project).

-There are many alternatives to flyd out there.
-For the scope of this thesis, maybe the most prominent is [Redux](redux.js.org) itself, but if you are looking for a more complete reactive programming toolkit you can take a look at [most](https://github.com/cujojs/most) or [Rx](https://github.com/Reactive-Extensions/RxJS).
+There are many alternatives to Flyd out there.
+For the architecture suggested here, maybe the most relevant is [Redux](redux.js.org) itself, but if you are looking for a more complete reactive programming toolkit you can take a look at [most](https://github.com/cujojs/most) or [Rx](https://github.com/Reactive-Extensions/RxJS).

 ### Rendering: [React](https://facebook.github.io/react/)

 I'm assuming React needs no introduction.
 The point here is that _not even React_ is necessary for this architecture to work.
 Of course, as long as the side effects are treated as a function that is called each time a new state is generated, a reactive UI library is ideal for the wiring to be simple to do.
-But React is not alone there: you can also try out [Preact](https://github.com/developit/preact), or [Act](https://github.com/act-framework/act) or [virtual-dom](https://github.com/Matt-Esch/virtual-dom) directly.
+But React is not alone there: you can also try out [Preact](https://github.com/developit/preact), or [Act](https://github.com/act-framework/act), or [virtual-dom](https://github.com/Matt-Esch/virtual-dom) directly.

 ## Let's get started